Shakeskeyboarde/parallel-rc/README.md

 ## Command running

-- Each command is run in a shell: `/bin/sh` on Unix, `process.env.ComSpec` on Windows.
+- Commands are run in a shell: `/bin/sh` on Unix, `process.env.ComSpec` on Windows.
+- Commands use the command file's directory as the working directory.
-- Each command is run in parallel, limited to the number of CPU cores + 1 (See the `--concurrency` option).
+- Commands are run in parallel, limited to the number of CPU cores + 1 (See the `--concurrency` option).
-- Each command's output is prefixed with the command index from the command file (eg. `"0: output line"`).
+- Command output is prefixed with the command index from the command file (eg. `"0: output line"`).
 - If a command fails, the `parallel-rc` exit code will be non-zero, and no new commands will be started (See the `--all` option).